qascade/Writeups/HTB/BLUE.md

 [-] 10.10.10.40:445 - =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
 [*] Exploit completed, but no session was created.
 ```
-Some of the reasons for above failure can be=>
+Some of the reasons for above failure can be-

--Using a Unstaged Payload.This is not the case here as we are using meterpreter reverse_tcp payload.
+- Using a Unstaged Payload.This is not the case here as we are using meterpreter reverse_tcp payload.

--lhost is not in the same network as the rhost.
+- lhost is not in the same network as the rhost.
 This is a rookie mistake.

+## Sucessful Attempt using Method 1.

 ```
 msf6 exploit(windows/smb/ms17_010_eternalblue) > options